Arsenal Performing Arts

 Hector Aguirre, Jr.

 Hector is a life-long resident of the Desert Southwest.
 As a native of El Paso, TX, he has been the owner of the Hector Aguirre Insurance Agency with an affiliation as an Exclusive Agent with Allstate Insurance Companies since 2005.
 He was a member of the Contra Bass Line with the 1996 Concord Blue Devils Drum and Bugle Corps.
-Since that time, he has worked with various high school marching bands in the El Paso Area.
-He is currently the Marching Instructor for the Pebble Hills High School Band and a booster for the program.
+Since that time, he has worked with various high school marching bands in the El Paso Area. .
 Prior to taking over as director, he served on the Board of Directors for Arsenal Performing Arts since 2018.

 Patrick Brown is currently the Chief Executive Officer of the Viva Auto Group in El Paso, TX where he oversees the day-to-day operations of a company with over 700 employees.
 He has over 20 years of leadership experience as a management professional with extensive experience in all facets of the retail automotive environment.
 Possesses ability to create positive work atmosphere where pride and motivation reflect results.
 Expertise in areas of general business, sales, finance, marketing, fixed operations, revitalizing under-performing operations and customer service.
 Proven record of accomplishment of achieving outstanding net profit margins, top ranking CSI scores for large volume dealerships.
 A firm but fair leader able to gain confidences easily and develop relationships built on mutual trust and respect.
 Successfully motivates staff to perform at full potential while maintaining the highest levels of customer loyalty.
 Patrick is also a member of the local music community as he is the front ensemble coordinator for the Eastwood High School Marching Band under the direction of Bryan Andrade and Art Avila Jr. asa well as an associate music director with the Abundant Living Faith Center.
 Patrick has been a member of the Arsenal board since 2019 and has two children currently involved in the professional marching arts DCI programs for the last five years.